EsotericSoftware/spine-runtimes/spine-unity/README.md

 ## Documentation

-The [Spine Unity Examples](http://esotericsoftware.com/forum/viewtopic.php?f=3&t=3318) forum thread has many videos on how to use spine-unity features.
+The [Spine Unity Features Tutorial](http://esotericsoftware.com/forum/Unity-Feature-Tutorials-4839) forum thread has many videos on how to use spine-unity.

 ## Quick installation